propelling-coding/Void-gaming-tutorial/README.md

 # AMD/Intel users

-I am not sure exactly what packages you need, but in some way you will need to be able to load Vulkan.
-I am also not certain if Vulkan is already included in mesa.
-If it is, you won't need to do anything.
+I am not sure exactly what packages you need, but I believe it is "mesa-vulkan-intel" and "mesa-vulkan-radeon" for Intel and AMD respectively, aswell as 32-bit counterparts.

 # Steam and other useful packages